Itsyourdriver/itsyourdriver.github.io/content/services/_index.md

 If I add anything, it won't be going on the same server for sure, expect the following in the future potentially:
 - Rimgo (Imgur frontend)
 - Scribe (Medium Frontend, would like an image proxy for this but I guess I'll try and do it myself)
-- SearXNG (We are FOR SURE not going on the public instance list for this one, primarily because I don't think I'm able to bypass the instance list servers for Anubis but also because I can't easily keep the instance unblocked)
+- SearXNG (We are FOR SURE not going on the public instance list for this one, primarily because I can't easily keep the instance unblocked due to potential heavy usage)
 - Mozhi (Translator frontend, think Google Translate, DeepL, Bing Translate, etc)